afkarxyz/spotify-extractor/README.md

-Extract track, album, and playlist metadata with **no API key** required.
+Extract artist, track, album, playlist and podcast metadata with **no API key** required.
 #### Thanks to [SpotAPI](https://github.com/Aran404/SpotAPI)
 Install the required package: